xeger/sylph/README.md

 : App name displayed while loading. author
 : Creator/copyright info displayed while loading.
-application-root
+application-target
+: CSS selector that Sylph UI (and your app) will be loaded in application-root
 : Absolute or relative base URL for application files application-bases